-Facts: A government charges a levy each year on entities operating in a particular market on 1 January of that year.
-Each entity must pay 1% of the revenue it earned in the previous calendar year.
-An entity that earns revenue evenly is accounting for the levy that the government will charge it on 1 January 20X1.
+Facts: A government charges a levy on companies operating in a specified market on 1 January 20X1.
+Each entity must pay 1% of the revenue it earned in that market in the previous calendar year (20X0).

-- The Board has proposed amendments to IAS 37 to clarify which costs to include in assessing whether a contract is onerous. - If those amendments are finalised, questions will arise: - Should the same costs be included in measuring onerous contract provisions? - If so, should the same types of costs be included in measuring other provisions for costs of providing goods or services? - Current practice varies-some entities include only incremental costs, others also include other directly related costs.
+- The Board has proposed amendments to IAS 37 to clarify which costs to include in assessing whether a contract is onerous-see Agenda Paper 3. - If those amendments are finalised, questions will arise: - Should the same costs be included in measuring onerous contract provisions? - If so, should the same types of costs be included in measuring other provisions for costs of providing goods or services? - Current practice varies-some entities include only incremental costs, others also include other directly related costs.